ErazerBrecht/CodeGenie/Codegenie_NodeJS/README.md

 Gives various numbers on the amount of users, admins, exercises, answers and users per class.

+####GET: /statistics/graph

+Gives the week information about all answers.<br/>
+?filter=year or ?filter=week to filter the exercises by year or week.

 ####GET: /statistics/exercises

 Gives the amount of exercises and amount of exercises per class.

 ####GET: /statistics/exercises/graph/{ID}

-Gives summaries about when users solved this exercise that can be used in a fancy graph.
+Gives summaries about when users solved this exercise that can be used in a fancy graph.<br/>
+?filter=year or ?filter=week to filter the exercises by year or week.

 ####GET: /statistics/exercises/average/{ID}